 Board of Directors / Staff

-Creggan Enterprises Board of Directors and staff consist of the following and has been recognised for being proactive and innovative and is drawn from members of the local community, private and social economy sectors:
+Creggan Enterprises Board of Directors/Trustees and senior executive staff have been recognised for being proactive and innovative and are drawn from members of the local community, private and social economy sectors, including:

 • Joe McFeely (Secretary)